linb960/Amazon_Vine_Analysis/README.md

 For Deliverable 1 the following dataset was read into a dataframe: <br>
 https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Musical_Instruments_v1_00.tsv.gz

-Four dataframes were then created - here are samples from all four:
+Four dataframes were then created in this file https://github.com/linb960/Amazon_Vine_Analysis/blob/main/Amazon_Reviews_ETL.ipynb <br>

+Here are samples from all four:
 ```
 Customer Dataframe
 +-----------+--------------+